9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 - Welding respirator.

-Gather all the welding tools to stick weld cast iron:
+Gather all the welding tools for the job:

 - Equipment to clean and prepare the casting: